phc-s/especivia-app/README.md

 #### Information & Projects:

-This repository will be where the real project is located, if you want to see the guidelines of design, project planning etc. Go to main Especivia repository.
+This repository will be where the real Mobile App is located, if you want to see the guidelines of design, project planning etc. Go to main Especivia repository.
 Further details about app source code, you can find below:

 + Especivia Main: (https://github.com/phc-s/especivia)
 + Especivia Mobile: (https://github.com/phc-s/especivia-app) **(This repository)**